svccfg -s ldom/ldmd setprop ldmd/xmpp_enabled=false # svcadm refresh ldmd # svcadm restart ldmd

 External programs can use the Extensible Messaging and Presence Protocol (XMPP – RFC 3920) to communicate with the Logical Domains Manager.
 XMPP is supported for both local and remote connections and is on by default.
-To shut off a remote connection, set the ldmd/xmpp_enabled SMF property to false and restart the Logical Domains Manager.
+To disable a remote connection, set the ldmd/xmpp_enabled SMF property to false and restart the Logical Domains Manager.

 # svccfg -s ldom/ldmd setprop ldmd/xmpp_enabled=false # svcadm refresh ldmd # svcadm restart ldmd